Salem University: History

 The school was founded after the Eastern Seventh Day Baptist Association decided to build an academy in the city of Salem.
 The state granted a permit in December 1888 to build what was called the Academy of Salem, specifying that the institution was subject to the regulations and decisions of the Society of Seventh Day Baptist Education.
 The charter required the institution to make a college as soon as possible, which occurred in 1890.
 Over the next 100 years, the school continued as a liberal arts, teacher education, and nursing college.

-In 1989, Salem formed an alliance with Teikyo University of Tokyo, Japan, which changed the focus of the school to one of education of international students.
-Salem College was renamed Salem-Teikyo University.
+In 1989, Salem formed an alliance with Teikyo University in Tokyo, Japan, which changed the focus of the school to one of education of international students.
+"Salem College" was renamed "Salem-Teikyo University".
+Nearly 200 freshmen from Japan enrolled in the college as part of an experiment by Japanese educators to teach the 145 boys and 45 girls how to speak fluent English, experience American culture firsthand and to acquire a valuable American college degree.
 The alliance with Teikyo ended in 2000, when the school was purchased by investors from Singapore.
-At that time, the school changed its name to Salem International University.
+At that time, the school changed its name to "Salem International University".
 Salem International University was acquired by Salem Education LLC in June 2005.
-The school was renamed Salem University in September 2017.
+The school was renamed "Salem University" in September 2017.

 The Salem College Administration Building was listed on the National Register of Historic Places in 1989.
+However, due to ongoing safety concerns, the building was demolished in 2023.
+Historical documents and the original bell from the building were found in that demolition and are now housed in Salem's Benedum Library.